tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 SMerge](https://emacs.stackexchange.com/questions/16469/how-to-merge-git-conflicts-in-emacs/16470#16470))
 offer you the option to "keep their changes" or "keep our changes".
-This makes no sense; the whole point of merging (remember, I'm using that word in the general sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting repository states, not to choose one over the other.
+This makes no sense; the whole point of merging (remember, I'm using that word in the non-technical sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting repository states, not to choose one over the other.
 By choosing one you ignore a change in the other that may be required by other parts of the same commit